bitnimble/docker-vulkan/README.md

 The short form refers to the latest CONTAINER_VERSION and CUDA_VERSION with the platform fixed to ubuntu18.04.
 In practice this tag is rarely updated and we are more likely to bump the CUDA_VERSION with an update of the VULKAN_VERSION.

+The latest tag refers to the latest short form.

-We do not maintain multiple version branches.
+Note: We do not maintain multiple version branches.

 ## Releases